BaumGuard/AutoLRPT/README.md

 # AutoLRPT
-AutoLRPT is a small program that allows you to receive LRPT images from Meteor M2 automatically by using mlrpt.<br />
+AutoLRPT is a small Bash script that allows you to receive LRPT images from Meteor M2 automatically by using mlrpt.
+The script only runs on **Linux** and can e. g. be used on a Raspberry Pi.<br />

 ## Dependencies
 - `mlrpt`: http://5b4az.org/ / https://github.com/dvdesolve/mlrpt<br />